artvandelay/codex-agentic-patterns/docs/learning-material/START_HERE.md

 ## 🌟 What Others Are Saying

-> *"These materials helped me go from zero to building production agents in 3 weeks!"*
+> *"These materials helped me go from zero to building production agents!"*
 > – Developer learning agentic AI

 > *"The Codex analysis is invaluable - seeing real production code explained."*